Applying New Era Science Toward Overcoming Follicular Lymphoma

 This is noble in principle, but application is hard with good results being rare.

-Our Four Pillar Gene Remediation Strategies (4P-GRS) program in Article #3, developed over many years, is able to zero in on this challenge helping to guide proactive survivors straight away with scientifically-based strategies directed specifically toward gene remediation.
+Our Four Pillar Epigenetics Program (4PEP) program in Article #3, developed over many years, is able to zero in on this challenge helping to guide proactive survivors straight away with scientifically-based strategies directed specifically toward gene remediation.
 Unless the focus is on gene remediation, all natural strategies programs fall short.

-BUT, even as potent as the 4P-GRS program can be, we still cannot overlook the fact that the lymphoma is already well established at the time of diagnosis, likely closer to the end of its cycle than the beginning.
+BUT, even as potent as the 4PEP program can be, we still cannot overlook the fact that the lymphoma is already well established at the time of diagnosis.

 It will usually take an extended period of several months, even with small tumors, before natural regression becomes evident.
 The lymphoma has taken a long time to show up and it will, like a loaded freight train, take time to first halt and then begin to reverse.